kevin4936/kevin-flink-connector-mqtt3/README.md

 This library is cross-published for Scala 2.12 and Scala 2.13, so users should replace the proper Scala version in the commands listed above.

+## Java Examples

+Please see `https://github.com/kevin4936/kevin-flink-connector-mqtt3/blob/main/src/test/java/com/kevin/flink/streaming/connectors/mqtt/MQTTStreamSourceAndSinkTest.java` for full example.

-## Examples
+## Scala Examples

-Please see `src/test/java/com/kevin/flink/streaming/connectors/mqtt/MQTTStreamSourceAndSinkTest.java` for full example.
+Please see `https://github.com/kevin4936/flink-mqtt3` for full example.

 ## Configuration options